-- If you accept a full-time position, or need to be removed from the substitute list for any reason, it will be your responsibility to notify Mikala Hampton at mikala.hampton@knoxschools.org in writing asking to be removed.
-You should mark your Absence Management profile as unavailable until your account can be deactivated. - If you have any discipline issues, you could be removed from the substitute list. - The substitute work requirement is 15 days per semester (August December and January May).
-If you do not work the required 15 full days per semester, you will be removed from the substitute list.
+- If you accept a full-time position, or need to be removed from the substitute list for any reason, it will be your responsibility to notify Sabine McCollum at sabine.mccollum@knoxschools.org in writing asking to be removed.
+You should mark your Absence Management profile as unavailable until your account can be deactivated. - If you have any discipline issues, you could be removed from the substitute list. - The substitute work requirement is 30 days per school year.
+If you do not work the required 30 full day, you may be removed from the substitute list.

-WHAT IF I DO NOT WORK THE REQUIRED 15 DAYS PER SEMESTER?
+WHAT IF I DO NOT WORK THE REQUIRED 30 DAYS PER YEAR?

-Failure to work 15 full days per semester will be considered a break in service as a substitute.
+Failure to work 30 full days during the school year will be considered a break in service as a substitute.
 If inactivated, a person may be reactivated by following the substitute hiring process.

-WHERE CAN I LOCATE THE 2023-2024 KNOX COUNTY SCHOOLS CALENDAR?
+WHERE CAN I LOCATE THE 2024-2025 KNOX COUNTY SCHOOLS CALENDAR?